Missions Outside our Solar System

 - Utilize software programs such as Planet Hunters and the Kepler Exoplanet Transit Hunt sponsored/created by NASA missions.

 Context for Use

-This learning module, although not steeped in Earth science principles, can be used in any course of instruction where instructors would like to introduce students to planets outside our solar system and the concept of the habitability zone.
+This learning module can be used in any course of instruction where instructors would like to introduce students to planets outside our solar system and the concept of the habitability zone.

 Description and Teaching Materials

 Teaching Notes and Tips